Title

 Tree Hosts

 Several tree species are infested by cankerworms, including elm, hackberry and apple, which are the most vulnerable.
-Defoliation also may occur on basswood, oak, boxelder, maple and ash.
-While defoliation in a single season may not damage a large, mature, vigorous tree, defoliation for several consecutive seasons weakens trees (especially young trees) and makes them more susceptible to drought, herbicide drift and other pests.
+Defoliation may also occur on basswood (American linden), oak, boxelder, maple and ash.
+While defoliation in a single season may not damage a large, mature, vigorous tree, defoliation for several consecutive seasons weakens trees (especially young trees).
+It makes them more susceptible to drought, herbicide drift and other pests.

 Life Cycle of Cankerworms

-Two species of cankerworms can be found in North Dakota: spring cankerworm and fall cankerworm.
+Two species of cankerworms occur in North Dakota: the spring cankerworm and the fall cankerworm.
 Caterpillars (larvae) of the two species look similar to each other and feed on tree foliage at the same time in early spring.
 In fact, spring and fall cankerworms can be found feeding on the same tree.
 However, their egg-laying habits and life cycles differ.
 Both species have one generation per year.

 Fall Cankerworm — Alsophila pometaria (Harris)